Parametri di lavorazione dell'alluminio CNC: Una guida completa per aumentare la qualità & Efficienza

 • Machine Spindle Limitations: A BT30 spindle (common in small CNC machines) typically maxes out at 10,000 giri al minuto, while a BT50 spindle (for heavy-duty machining) may cap at 6,000 giri al minuto.
 Exceeding these limits risks spindle damage.

-• Tool Material Impact: Strumenti in carburo (the most popular for aluminum) handle higher speeds (8,000–12.000 giri / min) than high-speed steel (HSS) utensili (3,000–6.000 giri / min).
+• Tool Material Impact: Utensili in metallo duro (the most popular for aluminum) handle higher speeds (8,000–12.000 giri al minuto) than high-speed steel (HSS) utensili (3,000–6,000 RPM).

-Esempio: Per a 6061 aluminum part using a carbide end mill and BT40 spindle, set the speed to 8,500 giri al minuto.
+Esempio: For a 6061 aluminum part using a carbide end mill and BT40 spindle, set the speed to 8,500 giri al minuto.
 This balances efficiency and tool life—going to 12,000 RPM would cut cycle time by 20% but reduce tool life by 35%.

 Why does DOC matter?
 A too-deep cut strains the tool, causing vibration and rough surfaces; a too-shallow cut wastes time.